laniyadapo/salarypredictionportfolio/README.md

      - Linear Regression with Interaction variables - explore the significance of relationships between various features.
      - Random Forest Regressor - improves the accuracy by reducing overfitting problem and the variance in decision trees.
      - GradientBoostingRegressor - Typically produces best predictions because it can optimize on different loss functions and provides several hyperparameter tuning options that make the function fit very flexible.
-     - Stacking Regressor - Combination method to improve the mse of the best of the 3 models.
    - Also Summary Statistics were computed for each group based on groupings of the top highly correlated features to generate new features.
    - Importance of these new features will be evaluated later in the project.
 ### MODEL DEVELOPMENT